prmunoz/AGHmatrix/README.md

 This github page is under develpment and is based upon the `OneMap` (https://github.com/augusto-garcia/onemap) software git.

-Please go to the tutorial inside the vignettes folder for more information.

 # How to install

 ## From github